 A further measure of success is what personal features you will bring to the work floor, whether in a company or at home.

-Do you recognise these habits as part of your success?
+Do you recognize these habits as part of your success?
 The below mentioned habits all have a positive and/or negative impact on your success.
-Do you recognise yourself in the following characteristics?
+Do you recognize yourself in the following characteristics?

 - You are not well enough aware of what your core business is;

 - There is an inefficient handling of your time (procrastination, double action …);

 - Often you are annoyed because you are too much disturbed;